robrwo/Graphics-ColorNames/README.md

     names are also used with older CSS and SVG specifications.
 (You may want to see [Graphics::ColorNames::SVG](https://metacpan.org/pod/Graphics::ColorNames::SVG) for a complete list.)

-- Netscape

-    100 color names names associated Netscape 1.1 (I cannot determine whether they were once usable in Netscape or were arbitrary names for RGB values-- many of these names are not recognized by later versions of Netscape).

-    This scheme may be deprecated in future versions, but available as a separate module.

 - Windows

     16 commom color names used with Microsoft Windows and related products.
 These are actually the same colors as the ["HTML"](#html) scheme, although with different names.

+Note that the [Graphics::ColorNames::Netscape](https://metacpan.org/pod/Graphics::ColorNames::Netscape) scheme is no longer included with this distribution.
+If you need it, you should install it separately.

 Rather than a color scheme, the path or open filehandle for a `rgb.txt` file may be specified.

-Additional color schemes may be available on CPAN.
+Additional color schemes are available on CPAN.

 ## Custom Color Schemes